AwesomeFlax/DiplomaProject/README.md

-# DataBaseManagementSystem
+# Diploma

 My diploma proj.
 Android Java app for counting and organization working time.
-By selecting type of activity, you will inform your boss whatare you doint in current moment.
+By selecting type of activity, you will inform your boss what are you doing in current moment.
-Also time you spend in different way will be counted and later programm will buid you a diagram with your activity preferences.
+Also time you spent in different ways will be counted and later programm will buid you a diagram accoring to collected data.
 That's will allow you better organize yourself and honestly count hours spend on work.
-The application needs an internet connection becoause of storaging your data on cloud.
+The application needs an internet connection because of storage your data on cloud.
 That's will allow you to login with your account from different devices and continue tracking your activity everywhere.

 ## Getting Started